Wikitude/wikitude-cordova-plugin/Android/README.md

-## SETUP - 'Extended' Plugin incl.
-Vuforia ImageRecognition (Optional)
+## SETUP - Extended Plugin incl.
+Vuforia Image Recognition (Optional)

-####In case you use immage recognition in your project, you need to use this extended plugin instead of the basic one.
+####In case you use image recognition in your project, you need to use this extended plugin instead of the basic one.

 Prerequisites: Having already set-up your [PhoneGap 2.x](http://docs.phonegap.com/guide_getting-started_index.md.html) project.

-1. Create a folder called `com/wikitude/phonegap` within your project's `src/` folder and opy `WikitudePlugin.java` and `WikitudePluginVuforia.java` into it.
+1. Create a folder called `com/wikitude/phonegap` within your project's `src/` folder and copy `WikitudePlugin.java` and `WikitudePluginExtended.java` into it.

 2. Add following line to your `res/xml/config.xml`

-3. Copy `WikitudePlugin.js` in `assets/www`-folder and ensure to include it in the related HTMLs.
+3. Copy `WikitudePlugin.js` in `assets/www` folder and ensure to include it in the related HTMLs.

-	`<plugin name="WikitudePlugin" value="com.wikitude.phonegap.WikitudePluginVuforia"/>`
+	`<plugin name="WikitudePlugin" value="com.wikitude.phonegap.WikitudePluginExtended"/>`
-4. Download the [Wikitude SDK](http://www.wikitude.com), copy the wikitudesdk.jar in the Android-folder to your projects `libs`-folder and add it to your project's build path.
+4. Download the [Wikitude SDK](http://www.wikitude.com), copy the wikitudesdk.jar in the Android folder to your projects `libs` folder and add it to your project's build path.
 Also copy the `libExtensionVuforia.so` into `libs/armeabi`

-5. Download Vuforia SDK from [Qualcomm Vuforia Website](https://developer.vuforia.com/) and copy `QCAR.jar` to your projects `libs`-folder and add it to your project's build.
+5. Download Vuforia SDK from [Qualcomm Vuforia Website](https://developer.vuforia.com/) and copy `QCAR.jar` to your projects `libs` folder and add it to your project's build.
 Also copy Vuforia's `libQCAR.so`  to your `libs/armeabi`-folder

 6. Visit [Wikitude Developer Site](http://developer.wikitude.com) to find Samples and license your app to get rid of the watermarking